 In June 2016, the FASB issued new guidance on the recognition and measurement of expected credit losses for certain types of financial instruments, including accounts receivable.
 The new guidance requires entities to estimate the expected credit loss over the life of certain financial instruments at initial recognition of the financial instrument.
-The guidance is effective for the Company as of January 1, 2020, with early adoption permitted beginning as of January 1, 2019.
+The guidance is effective for the Company as of January 1, 2020.
+Early adoption is permitted.
 The Company does not expect this guidance to have a material impact on its condensed consolidated financial statements.